 A resume needs to be targeted to the position you wish to secure; it includes resume writing for administrative jobs.
-It’s essential to have an accomplishment-based resume when applying for administrative positions found in diverse companies.
+Having an accomplishment-based resume is essential when applying for administrative positions in diverse companies.

 Present Expertise Positively

-Administrative resumes that get noticed show the candidate’s capabilities and flexibility and willingness to take on new or additional responsibilities.
+Administrative resumes that get noticed show the candidate’s flexibility and willingness to take on new or additional responsibilities.

 When writing your resume, include your areas of expertise, such as client relations, administrative processes, budget administration, records management, research, and analysis.

 Many small offices use one administrative person to perform multiple tasks.
-Those who get along well with others, who can work independently, and have the ability to lead are good candidates for administrative positions.
+Those who get along well with others can work independently, and can lead are good candidates for administrative positions.

-Employers are also looking for those who have knowledge and expertise in using software programs, such as MS Word, Excel, and PowerPoint.
+Employers are also looking for those with knowledge and expertise in using software programs such as MS Word, Excel, and PowerPoint.

 List Relevant Experience

 Your administrative resume should focus on your many varied skills and your expertise.
-For example, if you are applying for an office manager’s position, you’ll want to show that you have experience managing an office environment and understand what it takes to keep an office running smoothly.
+For example, suppose you are applying for an office manager’s position.
+In that case, you’ll want to show that you have experience managing an office environment and understand what it takes to keep an office running smoothly.

 Use your life-based skills in an administrative position.
-If you have been a stay-at-home mother, for example, use the skills needed to run a household as examples of your capabilities.
+If you have been a stay-at-home mother, use the skills needed to run a household as examples of your capabilities.

 Highlight Communication Skills

-Many administrative positions require you work directly with clients.
-You’ll need to show that you have the communication skills needed to do the job successfully.
+Many administrative positions require you to work directly with clients.
+You’ll need to show you have the communication skills necessary to do the job successfully.

 Other roles require you to communicate with clients all day, so emphasis should be placed on examples of using excellent verbal communication skills.

-Emphasis should be placed on your technical knowledge, which will be valuable in most office postions.
-In fact, many small businesses use the office manager to assist in keeping the computers and telephone systems functioning.
-If you have taken any special computer courses, be sure to list these accomplishments on your resume.
+Emphasis should be placed on your technical knowledge, which will be valuable in most office positions.
+Many small businesses use the office manager to assist in keeping the computers and telephone systems functioning.
+List these accomplishments on your resume if you have taken any special computer courses.

 Add a section to your resume outlining your experience with technology programs, apps, software, and computer hardware.